 If you are picking up your campervan hire from Brisbane, then you’ll be delighted to start your trip in the city that sunseekers flock to all year round!

-Queensland has a subtropical climate defined by warm weather for most of the year which means it enjoys sunshine pretty much all year round, making it the perfect location to start your campervan hire from Brisbane.
+Queensland has a subtropical climate defined by warm weather for most of the year which means it enjoys sunshine pretty much all year round, making it the perfect location to pick up your 6 berth motorhome hire from Brisbane.

 When you have picked up your campervan hire from Brisbane you can either head north or west to do this scenic 1,984 km route.
 We’re heading out west and making our first stop in Roma.